larry-cherry/BabyDoctor/README.md

 ## What is it?

 * Board Play is a social web app that brings the experience of a real life card or board game to your phone.
 Play around a table with friends and even build your custom games with easy to use templates.
-Using the latest technologies, we provide user-friendly environment and easy to navigate interface.
+Using the latest technologies, we provide user-friendly environment and easy to navigate interface on our app.

 ## Technologies Used